Ernst Laas: Biography

-At Berlin, philosophy and cultural history were the main focuses of his university studies; in the seminars of Boeckh and Haupt, he developed the philological precision that marked his studies of Aristotle and Kant.
+At Berlin, philosophy and cultural history were the main focuses of his university studies; in the seminars of August Boeckh and Moriz Haupt, he developed the philological precision that marked his studies of Aristotle and Kant.
 Among his teachers was also Du Bois-Reymond.
 It was precisely during this time when the remarkable successes of the natural sciences were increasingly overshadowing philosophical speculation.
 As the significance of Hegel's system waned, the esteem for empirical research rose, which Hegel had somewhat dismissed.
 This was especially true in German philosophy, particularly in the fields of psychology and epistemology where there was a growing interest in identifying and dissecting empirical facts (Tatsachen).
 These facts were the objects of experience found in the sciences, which many thought would likewise complement the new historical movement on its path to being a science.
 And so, Laas was always on the lookout for a solid, fertile, naturalistic foundation, which was indeed greatly influenced by this empirical trend.

 Thus, alongside his study of history, he delved into natural sciences.
 To be sure, while he did not conduct independent research in the natural sciences as he did in philosophy, education, and literary history, he nonetheless absorbed the results of scientific research with remarkable energy and gained a clear understanding of its methods.
 This is demonstrated in his philosophical writings, which show a wide range of citations of the top scientists of Laas' time.
 He was, in any case, increasingly keen to emphasize the seriousness and sobriety of scientific thinking.
 The more firmly he grounded himself in this new scientific reality, the more rigorously he analyzed phenomena and immersed himself in their development, and the more he distanced himself from theories that twist away from the facts or try to leap to a “higher” understanding through some intellectual gymnastics.

 Laas received his doctorate in philosophy December 5, 1859 with a dissertation on The Principle of Aristotle's Eudaimonia and Its Significance in Ethics (Eudaimonia Aristotelis in ethicis principium quid velit et valeat).
 Laas regarded scientific psychology as the sole basis for ethics and praised Aristotle over Kant because Aristotle derived his moral directives from the specific nature of humans.
 He saw this as a valuable feature of his ideal of happiness, particularly because it could be realized on this earth.
 Here, then, one can see the beginnings of Laas's dispute with idealist thinking.
 He esteemed Aristotle's more empirical approach more highly than Plato's abstract suprasensory ethics based on ideas.